Kalaignar TV (company)

-Kalaignar TV Private Limited (கலைஞர் டிவி பிரைவேட் லிமிடெட்) is a Tamil mass media company headquartered in Chennai, Tamil Nadu.
+Kalaignar TV Private Limited is a Tamil mass media company headquartered in Chennai, Tamil Nadu.
 Established on 14 April 1992 by M. Karunanidhi, it owns a variety of television channels in Tamil language and also radio station.
 Kalaignar TV launched its paid channel on 7 September 2022.

 History

 On 15 September 2007 Kalaignar TV Private Limited launched Kalaignar TV is a general entertainment channel and Kalaignar Seithigal, is a 24-hour news channel.
 On 22 February 2008, it launched a music channel named Isaiaruvi.